Chromium's callback<>, bind<> from scratch

 template <typename R> class Callback<R()> { // ... }; template <typename R, typename T> class Callback<R()> { // TODO: T cannot be a part of Callback<>'s type }; template <typename R, typename T> Callback<R()> Bind(R (T::*functor)(), T* t) { return Callback<R()>(functor, t); } // Usage: { Callback<void()> cb = Bind(&void_func); cb.Run(); Obj o; Callback<void()> cb3 = Bind(&Obj::void_func, &o); cb3.Run(); }

-, there is no way to put T
+have same type Callback<void()>, there is no way to put T in Callback's

 type.
 So, we need to find a way to fix this.